-- Efficiency for 5W and 100W powers
+- Efficiency for both 5W and 100W power outputs

-- Easy to assemble in the field
+- Easy assembly in the field

-- Support for many amateur frequencies
+- Support for multiple amateur frequencies.

-The hf antenna emits electromagnetic waves most efficiently when its length is equal to or close to 1/2 or 1/4 of the wavelength.
+The HF antenna emits electromagnetic waves most efficiently when its length is equal to or close to 1/2 or 1/4 of the wavelength.

 100W resonance traps